Estimate Time7 min

 Many parents say college is one of their top savings priorities,1 yet many drastically underestimate how much college costs.
-According to the Fidelity Investments 2021 College Savings & Debt Study, high school parents expected college costs to be $22,200 a year, but that number trails both in-state public and private college sticker prices.2
+According to the Fidelity Investments 2024 College Savings & Debt Study, more than half of parents say they rely on “their own best guess” to estimate what costs will be when their child enrolls.
+It should come as no surprise that their expectations often trail both in-state public and private college sticker prices.2

 Without an accurate sense of how much college really costs, parents may wind up undersaving and unprepared for ever-rising higher ed prices.
 Here's how to figure out how much you may want to save for college expenses.